dankamongmen/notcurses/doc/man/man3/notcurses_input.3.md

 # BUGS

-Failed escape sequences are not yet played back in their entirety; only an ESC (ASCII 0x1b) will be seen by the application.

 The Shift key is only indicated in conjunction with mouse button presses.
 If e.g. Shift is used to generate a capital letter 'A', **id** will equal 'A', and **shift** will be **false**.
 This should be fixed in the future.